StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Upgrade Helm chart

-{% hint style="info" %}
 The `stackstate/cluster-agent` chart is being deprecated and will no longer be supported.
-{% endhint %}

-If you previously used the `stackstate/cluster-agent`, perform the following actions to deploy with the new `stackstate/stackstate-agent` chart:
+If you previously used the `stackstate/cluster-agent` to deploy the Agent, follow the steps below to update the values.yaml file and deploy the Agent with the new `stackstate/stackstate-agent` chart:

-2. Backup the values.yaml file used when deploying the old `stackstate/cluster-agent` chart.
+2. Backup the values.yaml file that was used to deploy with the old `stackstate/cluster-agent` chart.
-3. Update the following values in the new values.yaml file in order to re-use the previous values and ensure compatibility with the new chart:
+3. Copy of the values.yaml file and update the following values in the new file.
+This will allow you to re-use the previous values while ensuring compatibility with the new chart:
     * `clusterChecks` has been renamed to `checksAgent` - the `checksAgent` now runs by default.
-The `checksAgent` section is now only required to disable the Checks Agent.
+The `checksAgent` section is now only required if you want to disable the Checks Agent.
     * `agent` has been renamed to `nodeAgent`.
     * The kubernetes\_state check now runs in the Checks Agent by default, this no longer needs to be configured on default installations.
-    * Below is a comparison of the old values.yaml and the new values.yaml for a deployment with the Checks Agent enabled and the kubernetes\_state check running in the Checks Agent:
+    * Below is a comparison of the old values.yaml and the new values.yaml required for a deployment with the Checks Agent enabled and the kubernetes\_state check running in the Checks Agent:
        {% tabs %}
        {% tab title="New values.yaml file" %}
        # Enable/disable cluster checks functionality _and_ the clustercheck pods.